iNANOV/TheBeenProject/README.md

 # TheBeenProject 🐝💡📊

-**TheBeenProject is a research project exploring AI-driven trading strategies, inspired by bee foraging behavior.
-It is not intended for commercial use.**
+**TheBeenProject** is a research project exploring AI-driven trading strategies, inspired by bee foraging behavior.
+It is not intended for commercial use.
+The repository is only used for **Streamlit**-based visualizations.

 ## 🛠️ Installation